Last updated: First published:

 , which are then only applied to the old page.
 The types can be used to control via CSS what view transition names are defined on the old page.
 You can also directly modify view transition names in the listener as snapshots for the ::view-transition-old

-pseudo elements are not taken taken before this event is dispatched.
+pseudo elements are taken after this event is dispatched.

 Similarly, pagereveal